-This topic demonstrates how to use the Benchmark C++ Tool to estimate deep learning inference performance on supported devices.
-Performance can be measured for two inference modes: synchronous (latency-oriented) and asynchronous (throughput-oriented).
+This topic demonstrates how to use the Benchmark Application to estimate deep learning inference performance on supported devices.
+Performance can be measured for two inference modes: synchronous and asynchronous.

-NOTE: This topic describes usage of C++ implementation of the Benchmark Tool.
-For the Python* implementation, refer to Benchmark Python* Tool.
+NOTE: This topic describes usage of C++ implementation of the Benchmark Application.
+For the Python* implementation, refer to Benchmark Application (Python*).

-Upon start-up, the application reads command-line parameters and loads a network and images/binary files to the Inference Engine plugin, which is chosen depending on a specified device.
+Upon start-up, the application reads command-line parameters and loads a network and images to the Inference Engine plugin, which is chosen depending on a specified device.
 The number of infer requests and execution approach depend on the mode defined with the

 -api command-line parameter.